John Cavanaugh (politician)

-John J. Cavanaugh Jr. (born October 6, 1980) is an American attorney and politician serving as a member of the Nebraska Legislature from the 9th district.
-Elected in November 2020, he assumed office on January 6, 2021.
+John Joseph Cavanaugh Jr. (born October 6, 1980) is an American attorney and politician serving as a member of the Nebraska Legislature from the 9th district.
+Elected in November 2020, he assumed office on January 2021, and was re-elected in 2024.

-He is currently running for Nebraska's 2nd congressional district in the 2026 election.
+He ran for Nebraska's 2nd congressional district in the 2026 election.
+He lost in the primary election to Denise Powell.